dennislamcv1/IBMGAJAVA/README.md

 # IBMGAJAVA
-## Generative AI for Java and Spring Developers Specialization
+## IBM Generative AI for Java and Spring Developers Specialization

 Generative AI skills boost tech salaries by up to 50 percent (CIO Dive).
 Java developers with strong AI skills are in-demand!